profittlich/gt7speedboard/README.md

 ### gt7playbackserver

 Can act as a virtual PlayStation running GT7 to serve pre-recorded telemetry data to any app that can receive it.
+Use 127.0.0.1 as the PlayStation IP address to connect to the playback server.

 ![Playback server](doc/playbackserver.png)